The i=i Campaign in Venezuela:

 He didn't know.

-Once it is clarified that, by following the treatment correctly and maintaining an undetectable viral load , a person with HIV can have healthy children:
+Now that it has been established that, by following treatment correctly and maintaining an undetectable viral load, a person with HIV can have healthy children:

 %

-Finally, to the question of whether knowledge of i=i would help eliminate stigma and discrimination towards people living with HIV:
+Finally, in response to the question of whether the concept of i=i would help eliminate stigma and discrimination against people living with HIV:

 %

-This worrying lack of information highlighted the need to launch an awareness campaign, the aim of which would be to educate and raise awareness among the population about this reality.
+This alarming lack of information highlighted the need to launch an awareness campaign aimed at educating the public and raising awareness about this issue.

 The i=i logo: A design with meaning